Optimize Titles & Descriptions

 Google uses the above information along with the Brand field to match your products against their product database, if the information you provide is inaccurate then it will show up incorrectly in Google or may not get listed at all.
 This is the main way to ensure inclusion in the ‘Compare Prices’ section.

 Tax and Shipping are Required

 You can either submit tax and shipping information through your Google Merchant Center account by setting default values, or you can submit item-level override values through your feed.
 For example, for freight items with specific shipping rates, include that in your source file and create a rule to use that field for those items that have a value, the remaining items will show the default shipping set in your Google Merchant Center.

-The tax attribute consists of four sub-attributes which include country, region, rate (required) and tax_ship.
-The tab delimited example shows each sub-attribute separated by a colon, as all colons are required (even for blank values) so zero value for tax will be ::0: or with the country it is US::0: (Example: California at a rate of 8.25%, where there is tax on shipping) it should be US:CA:8.25:y.
+The tax attribute consists of four sub-attributes which include country, region, rate (required), and tax_ship.
+The tab-delimited example shows each sub-attribute separated by a colon, as all colons are required (even for blank values) so zero value for tax will be ::0: or with the country it is US::0: (Example: California at a rate of 8.25%, where there is a tax on shipping) it should be US:CA:8.25:y.

 Check Your Listings and Data Quality Weekly

 To check your store’s listings directly on Google Product Search go to www.google.com/shopping and search for: site:mystore.com (substitute mystore.com with your store URL).
 Be sure you are logging into your Google Merchant Account at least once per week and check your data quality to view errors and warnings from Google.
 To learn more, visit Google’s ‘View your published products‘ article.